Board-Folk/Commodore-PC10-III-Reproduction/312628-REV-6C/README.md

 ## Additional Notes

 * JMP690 & D690 - External Rechargable Battery Connection.
-Diode is for charging over protection to a Lithium.
+Diode is for overcharging protection to a Lithium battery.
 Search Amazon for a lithium rechargeable battery 3.7v 2 pin header.
 The External connector Pin 1 GND, Pin 2 +5v (next to the diode)

-* PVC4 / IOReady has been included in the board
+* The original board had some bodge wires and resistors.
+This Reproduction has them built in.

 ## PCB Production